- Liechtenstein - Wikipedia

 - Liechtenstein | Map, Tourism, Royal Family | Britannica

-Liechtenstein, western European principality located between Switzerland and Austria It is one of the smallest countries of Europe; its capital is Vaduz Liechtenstein The eastern two-thirds of the country is composed of the rugged foothills of the Rhätikon Mountains, part of the central Alps
+Liechtenstein, western European principality located between Switzerland and Austria It is one of the smallest countries of Europe; its capital is Vaduz The eastern two-thirds of the country is composed of the rugged foothills of the Rhätikon Mountains, part of the central Alps

 - Liechtenstein Maps Facts - World Atlas